chao-samu/USB-EXECutor/README.md

 to the system.
 If so, it will execute your script/exe (Or the inbuild HelloWorld script if you haven't selected anything).

-It won't execute your script again until you restart your script or disconnect your device from the system and reattach.
+It won't execute your script again until you restart this tool or disconnect your device from the system and reattach.

 Please Note: